jknowles/dataviz4ed/index.md

 <img src="figure/technologies.svg" title="plot of chunk technologies" alt="plot of chunk technologies" width="750px" height="550px" />

+---

+## Programming vs. Illustrating

+Keep in mind that depending on the project you may need to programatically make data visualizations, or you may need a highly customized illustrated graphic.

+---

+## Beyond Graphics

+We have a number of other techniques we can use beyond simple charts.

+- Animations
+- Interactive demos
+- Summary tables
+- Videos
+- Web sites

 --- &twocol w1:20% w2:80%

 ## Group Exercise

 Visualize some education data.
 Imagine we have the following dimensions and want to present more of them on a plot like that on the right.
+Sketch out your result with your group.

 *** left